Review Analysis Conclusion

 Setup, Cleanup, and Drain Considerations

 Most tub teas are designed to be dropped directly into the water, but a few details affect the experience.
 Sachets made from fine mesh or muslin steep quickly and release aroma within minutes, while looser weaves let more plant material infuse but can shed small particles.
 If you have a jetted tub or a drain that catches debris easily, look for tightly woven bags and consider placing the sachet in a small bowl or cup under the running water to concentrate the infusion.
-After your soak, lift the sachet out, squeeze it gently, and compost or discard it; rinse the tub to remove any residual oils or petals.
+After your soak, lift the sachet out, squeeze it gently, and compost or discard it, then rinse the tub to remove any residual oils or petals.

 Maintenance, Storage, and Shelf Life